COP28: Pope Francis to arrive in Dubai on December 1

 Pope Francis will arrive in Dubai on December 1 to attend the United Nations Framework Convention on Climate Change (COP28) on Italian carrier ITA Airways’ carbon-neutral plane.

-Pope will depart from Rome Fiumicino at 11.30 am and land at Dubai World Central Airport at 8.25 UAE time, accompanied by Italian and international media representatives.
+The Pope will depart from Rome Fiumicino at 11.30am and land at Dubai World Central Airport at 8.25pm UAE time, accompanied by Italian and international media representatives.

 The Pope earlier said that he would spend three days in Dubai for the climate talks.